 What Is Ajulemic Acid?

-Ajulemic acid is a synthetic cannabinoid, meaning that it is made in a lab rather than produced by the cannabis plant.
+Ajulemic acid is a synthetic cannabinoid, meaning that it’s made in a lab rather than produced by the cannabis plant.
 It has several other names, including lenabasum, anabasum, CT-3, and IP-751.

 Scientists derived the compound from a metabolite of tetrahydrocannabinol (THC), the intoxicating chemical in marijuana.
 This metabolite’s full name is delta-8-THC-11-oic acid.
 Therefore, we class ajulemic acid as a THC-11-oic acid analog.

-Although it shows promise for a number of conditions, ajulemic acid is very much still under investigation.
-It is not yet widely available to the public – only participants in clinical trials.
+Although it shows promise for some conditions, ajulemic acid is very much still under investigation.
+It is not yet widely available to the public – so far, it is limited to participants in clinical trials.